kycaid/android-sdk/README.md

 ### Setup SDK

 First of all, you should add ```KycaidActivity``` to app's Manifest.xml  file.
-Place the following under <application> tag of your Manifest.xml:
+Place the following under <application /> tag of your Manifest.xml:
 ```xml
 <activity android:name="com.kycaid.sdk.ui.KycaidActivity" />
 ```